AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/integrating/aep.md

 ## Experience Platform setup {#aep-setup}

-To receive and store the event data coming from the AEM Commerce pages such as category, and product, follow the below steps.
+To receive and store the event data coming from the AEM Commerce pages such as category and product, complete the following steps:

 >[!AVAILABILITY]
 >